Quippy22/Edithunt/README.md

 ## Developer's Notes (or: My Journey into the Digital Wilderness)

 As the sole architect (and occasional bug-whisperer) of this digital endeavor, I'm learning a *lot*.
 If you find a stray semicolon or a feature that occasionally decides to take a coffee break, please know it's all part of the "charming prototype" experience.
 This project is a testament to late-night coding sessions, countless `print()` statements, and the unwavering belief that one day, I'll understand why that one CSS rule just won't apply.
 It's a work in progress, much like my understanding of full-stack development!

+---

+## Official Time Log

+Based on a rigorous analysis of `git commit` timestamps, the official time spent in the code mines is:

+**3 hour, 44 minutes**

+...give or take a few existential crises and a dozen "why isn't this working" Google searches.